samhaug/Linux_class/README.md

 # Linux_class

 Output files of various instruments/programs used at Umich EES dept.
 Example python scrips on how to analyze and plot results.
+Learn how to analyze data and make publication-quality plots with python.
+Also learn basic bash navigation and file manipulation.
+Work more efficiently.

 Week 1: Intro to the terminal, basic bash commands, VI.
 Vimtutor, linuxjourney.
 No directory to work out of